Le Guess Who?

 Le Guess Who? is a Dutch music festival featuring different music genres: from avant-garde, jazz, hip hop, electronic, experimental, noise rock, indie rock, world music and others.
-The festival, founded by Bob van Heur and Johan Gijsen, has been hosted in the city of Utrecht since 2007.
-The festival takes place in various venues such as theaters, club venues, churches, galleries and warehouses across the city.
-The 14th edition of the festival took place on November 11–14, 2021, in the city of Utrecht (Netherlands).
-It features Phil Elverum (Mount Eerie), Matana Roberts, John Dwyer (musician) (Thee Oh Sees), Midori Takada and Lucrecia Dalt as curators; the initial line-up includes SPAZA, Bohren & der Club of Gore, Black Country, New Road, Low (band), The Necks and Alabaster DePlume.
+This festival was founded by Bob van Heur and Johan Gijsen.
+It has been hosted in the city of Utrecht since 2007.

 History

 During four days in mid November, Le Guess Who? takes over the city center of Utrecht with over 200 performances in pop venues, theaters, churches, galleries and warehouses.
 Satellite events with music, film, visual art, photography and markets appear at cafés, hotels, restaurants, wharf cellars, the central square and the hidden corners of the city.
 Stages are the music venues of Utrecht (TivoliVredenburg, De Helling, EKKO, dB's, etc.), but also theaters, clubs and the main churches of the city (like for example the Dom Church and Jacobikerk).

-The line-up consists of more than hundred acts that rarely perform in the Netherlands or acts that have their first show there.
+The line-up consists of acts that rarely perform in the Netherlands or acts that have their first show there.
 The first edition in 2007 only featured Canadian acts but nowadays the festival has many international acts that make an appearance.
 Le Guess Who? celebrates diversity and inclusivity, focusing on artists that feel the urge to explore and expand the boundaries of certain genres and it features non-western sounds, jazz, folk, ambient, drone, avant-garde, modern composed, as well as contemporary pop and rock culture, and many blended forms of these genres.

 Since 2015, one or more guest curators present a part of the festival program.
-Previous curators include Devendra Banhart, Shabaka Hutchings and Moor Mother (2018); Perfume Genius, James Holden, Grouper (musician), Shabazz Palaces, Jerusalem in My Heart and Han Bennink (2017); Wilco, Savages (band), Julia Holter and Suuns (2016); Sunn O))) (2015).
+Previous curators include Devendra Banhart, Shabaka Hutchings and Moor Mother (2018); Perfume Genius, James Holden, Grouper, Shabazz Palaces, Jerusalem in My Heart and Han Bennink (2017); Wilco, Savages, Julia Holter and Suuns (2016); Sunn O))) (2015).

-The last edition of the festival took place November 7–10, 2019 and the curators were Fatoumata Diawara, Iris van Herpen & Salvador Breed, Jenny Hval, The Bug (musician), Patrick Higgins (musician) and Moon Duo.
+The last edition of the festival took place November 7–10, 2019 and the curators were Fatoumata Diawara, Iris van Herpen & Salvador Breed, Jenny Hval, The Bug, Patrick Higgins and Moon Duo.

+The 14th edition of the festival took place on November 11–14, 2021.
+It featured Phil Elverum (Mount Eerie), Matana Roberts, John Dwyer (Thee Oh Sees), Midori Takada and Lucrecia Dalt as curators; the initial line-up included SPAZA, Bohren & der Club of Gore, Black Country, New Road, Low, The Necks and Alabaster DePlume.